BASED ON POLICY NUMBER AND TITLE:

 - Consider if additional verification or authentication methods are required for online, mail, or telephonic transactions.

-- Decide if additional security measures are required for wireless system transactions.
+- Decide if additional security measures are required for online transactions.

 - Monitor for breaches in the handling of personal identifying information, identity verification or identity authentication, e.g., confidential information that has not been destroyed or transported securely.